 - Cutaneous manifestations of internal diseases

 Regardless of the cause, a typical sign that your dog has a skin disorder is itchiness.
 In medical jargon, itchiness is called “pruritus”.
 It’s a word that describes the sensation that provokes your dog’s desire to lick, rub, scratch or chew its hair and skin.
 Pruritus is an important clinical sign and measure of quality of life.

 How to tell if things are improving

 Several studies have shown that night-time activity of dogs who have been diagnosed with dermatitis is a strong, objective and practical way to assess pruritus and treatment outcome.
 If your dog has been diagnosed with dermatitis and you’re working with your veterinarian on a new treatment, FitBark makes it easy to visualize your dog’s progress.
-Go to the daily view and look for your dog’s sleep score.
+Go to the daily view or historical views and look for your dog’s sleep score.
 If that number increases day after day, you’ll know you’re on the right track.

 If you’re curious to learn when your dog did most of his scratching at night, you can use the hourly view to drill down to the individual hours: